Otavio172/Minix-Opertaing-System/README.md

 # Minix-Opertaing-System-Installation
 This documentation describes the installation process of Minix OS which is a UNIX-like operating system designed for educational purposes, and has a microkernel architecture.
 It contains information about the filesystems it can work on and the ones it can't.
 Despite its small size, Minix remains a valuable tool for learning OS principles, file handling, and virtualization techniques.
 The documentation also contains a description about virtualization.
 It talks about what virtualization is, what it is used for and how it works.
+_________________________________________

+# System-Call-Implementation
+This documentation contains the description and implementation steps of the system call "chown" using the c programming language.
+It lists the required header file, the correct syntax, the expected return type and its values.
+It also shows how the implementation on Minix OS looks like.
+In Minix, chown can be used directly in the command line interface by any user with the right privileges or  by using it inside a c code and here we only used it inside a c code, and both of them have different syntax structures.
+The attached c code shows a correct usage of the system call on the right user and group and exception handling in case of errors.